-Introducing: Leroy Scarlett & the Reggae Powerhouse Band
+Reggae Powerhouse Band Bio

-He later produced and released several albums including Reggae Train series one & two, Frankie Paul ‘It’s my time’, Easy B ‘Prophecy‘, Anthony B ‘Judgement Time‘ and Dimensions in music containing tracks by Glen Washington, Luciano Messenjah, Frankie Paul, General Pecos, Easy B, Anthony B, Sizzla, and Beres Hammond plus a fourteen track album called Four the Hardway featuring Capleton, Sizzla, Luciano, and Anthony B.
+Leroy later produced and released several albums including “Reggae Train Series One & Two”, Frankie Paul “It’s My Time”, Easy B “Prophecy”, Anthony B “Judgement Time” and “Dimensions in Music” containing tracks by Glen Washington, Luciano Messenjah, Frankie Paul, General Pecos, Easy B, Anthony B, Sizzla, and Beres Hammond, plus a fourteen track album called “Four the Hardway” featuring Capleton, Sizzla, Luciano, and Anthony B.

 The lead singers for the band are an eclectic mix of nationalities.
-Vocalist Cordel Dunnah, is an Antiguan, with a unique sound.
-Leroy went to Antigua, ran into to Cordel, put him on the stage and watched him perform, Leroy loved his sound and decided Cordel was going be one of the Reggae Powerhouse Band family.
-Trinidad and Tobago national Pernel Winchester is another of our leads, this talented Tobagonian has a powerful melodic voice and commanding stage presence.
-Vocalist number three is Guyanese Kobla Mentor who brings solid experience to the band, this Guyanese lead singer is very talented.
-Reggae Powerhouse selects talent from various island to get a unique sound and fresh ideas.
+Vocalist Cordel Dunnah is an Antiguan with a unique sound.
+Leroy met Cordel while in Antigua, watched him perform, and loved his voice.
+He decided Cordel was going to be one of the Reggae Powerhouse Band family.
+Trinidad and Tobago national Pernel Winchester is another of Reggae Powerhouse Band’s lead singers.
+This talented Tobagonian has a powerful melodic voice and commanding stage presence.
+Vocalist number three is Guyanese Kobla Mentor who brings solid experience to the band.
+Reggae Powerhouse selects talent from various islands to get a unique sound and fresh ideas.
 Several Reggae Powerhouse Band singles have been released and distributed through Tuff Gong International, who invited the band to perform at the Earthstrong of the great Robert Nester Marley.
 The band also performed in 2019 at two Jamaica Live Concerts.